 For when you need a short break from the Metro.

 (SPOT.ph) It’s always a good idea to take a break from the concrete jungle and say hello to a more scenic environment even just for the weekend.
 For most of us, Tagaytay is the easiest choice—it’s not too far, the view is amazing, and the food options are just endless!
 In fact, narrowing down a list of restaurants to try in Tagaytay is no easy task as it boasts a wealth of memorable dining experiences.
 But if you and your food buddies are looking for something new to try or you simply want to discover a hidden gem, we've rounded up places to get you started.

-Here are 10 places to visit on your next Tagaytay food trip:
+Here are 10 food spots in Tagaytay to visit on your next road trip: